-While Bill was in the hospital recovering from his second stroke and cardiac surgery, he participated in speech, physical and occupational therapy at Long Beach Memorial.
+While Bill was in the hospital recovering from his second stroke and cardiac surgery, he participated in speech, physical and occupational therapy at Long Beach Medical Center.
 During Bill’s sessions with his therapists, he strengthened his communication, his functional mobility skills for daily large motion activities and his performance in daily tasks, like bathing and dressing.

 - Vascular Surgery, General Surgery